qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 The intention is for frontends to emit programs that comply with the QIR specification, and for a compilation stage to then target this QIR to comply with the Base Profile specification.
 This targeting is possible in principle if the program doesn't make use of any features that would require hardware support.

-To support execution of Base Profile compliant programs, a QPU must have the following fundamental capabilities:
+To support execution of Base Profile compliant programs, a backend must have the following fundamental capabilities:
 1. It supports executing a sequence of quantum instructions that transforms the quantum state.
 2. It supports measuring the state of each qubit at the end of a computation.
 3. It must be able to return the measured value for each qubit in the order requested by the program.
 This can be done in software as a post processing step after all quantum instructions and the final measurements have been performed; it does not require hardware or runtime support.